Basilar Thumb Arthritis

 What is involved if surgery is recommended?

 Surgery can be performed on an outpatient basis under regional anesthesia.
 Surgical techniques vary, but typically involve removal of the trapezium bone, placing a spacer where the bone was removed, and sometimes reconstructing the joint ligaments.
-The trapezium bone is approximately the size of dice and the patient’s own tendons can be used for a spacer and to reconstruct the ligament if necessary.
+The patient’s own tendons can be used for a cushion/spacer and to reconstruct the joint, if necessary.
 In some patients a fusion of the joint or joint replacement can be considered as an alternative to the above surgery.

 What are possible complications of this surgery?